The George Evans Corporation Quality management system is certified to: BS EN ISO 9001:2015 by the British Standards Institution.

 Each part is reviewed for manufacturing process and critical dimensions.
 An Initial Sample Warrant Package is developed to establish a Production Part Approval (PPAP) Process; including the ISIR, part specifications, manufacturing control plan, process requirement, manufacturing documentation, equipment, tooling, gages, and all else needed to produce a high quality part.

-Managing quality is accomplished through planning, control, and improvement.
+Managing quality is accomplished through the plan, do, check, act cycle.
 Machine operators are empowered to monitor the accuracy of the process.
-They are responsible for the quality of their work and are authorized to stop production when defects are produced.
+They are responsible for the quality of their work and are authorized to stop production when suspect parts are produced.
 Internal quality audits by our dedicated quality inspectors validate the effectiveness of a part’s quality plan and manufacturing procedure.
 Continuing operator education and monthly meetings reinforce our “no defects” and “continual improvement” goals.

 The George Evans Corporation believes that safety and quality are interrelated.
 That combined, they affect our ability to successfully meet our employee and customer needs.
 Management works with employees to prevent accidents and keep skilled people on the job.
 Our ongoing goal is to strive for zero “lost time” accidents and to replace “accident investigation” with “accident prevention.”